New Jersey Slip and Fall Attorneys- Client Reviews

 If you or someone you love was harmed in a slip and fall accident, you may be eligible to pursue compensation to help cover mounting medical bills, lost wages and other related expenses.
 Our experienced New Jersey slip and fall lawyers are ready to help determine your potential legal options.

 Lynch Law Firm has been protecting the rights of injury victims for over two decades, having successfully recovered more than $300 million in settlements and verdicts for our clients.
 This includes $1,500,000 for the victim of a slip and fall.
-Partner James Lynch is currently the First Vice-President of The New Jersey Association for Justice and has been named to the New Jersey Super Lawyers list each year since 2008.
+Partner James Lynch is currently the First Vice-President of The New Jersey Association for Justice.
 Partner Arthur Lynch is certified by the Supreme Court of New Jersey as a civil trial attorney.

 Contact our firm today for a free case review.
 There is no obligation to retain our services.
 We work on a contingency fee basis and do not charge any legal fees unless you recover compensation.